I actually wrote this list of important pregnancy tips for a few different people in my life who have all recently become pregnant.

 The reason I say pay attention to them, is because it’s actually your body trying to tell you it needs something.
 In other words, it’s deficient in something.

-I sweeten mine with stevia, add berries and it tastes like desert!
+I sweeten mine with stevia (get the organic one with no fillers!), add berries and it tastes like desert!

 If you’re craving chocolate, maybe you need more magnesium.
 Don’t eat a bag of reese’s cups, go for some raw cacao powder mixed with hot water and stevia (this is the brand I love) and some almond milk or coconut cream for delicious, healthy hot chocolate